tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

     - The different purposes of the two layers mean that we use a different coding style for each.
 For the implementation layer, we stick to the conventional object-oriented style guidelines.
 For the declarative layer, we're more flexible
     - **most of the time.
 Such a declarative layer merges from continual merciless refactoring.
 Taking care to notice when an area of code is not clear, we add or move structure until it is**.
 - delegate to subordinate objects
-  - started writing the test we wanted to see and then filling in the supporting objects:
+  - started writing the test we wanted to see and then filling in the supporting objects
   - **start from a statement of the problem and see where it goes**.
   - the alternative is to write code directly in the tests and then refactor out any clusters of behaviours